thoughtspot/thoughtspot_tml/README.md

 The upcoming 2.0.0 release will break compatibility with the syntax of the 1.N.N. library, and will require porting work.

+## NOTE ON V1.3.0
+To help those encountering encoding errors on 1.2.0, who aren't ready to move to 2.0.0 series yet, the serializer from 2.0.0 has been merged into the 1.N.N series as v.1.3.0.

+You are welcome to install v1.3.0 to see if it resolves any issues you currently have with outputting valid TML to disk.
+However, we'd appreciate you moving to v2.N.N. series when possible.

 ## ThoughtSpot Modeling Language
 ThoughtSpot Modeling Language (TML) is a YAML based representation of objects in ThoughtSpot.
 The TML format for each object type is documente at https://cloud-docs.thoughtspot.com/admin/ts-cloud/tml.html .